nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `group g/GROUPNAME s/STUDENTNAME [s/STUDENTNAME]…​`

 - Each group must have a unique name.
-- `GROUPNAME` must be alphanumeric and allows whitespace.
+- `GROUPNAME` must be alphanumeric and allows whitespace (case-insensitive).
 - `STUDENTNAME` must match exactly (case-insensitive).
 - Group is successfully created only if all student names match.